myned/modufur/README.md

-# Modumind
+# Modufur
-Discord booru bot with a side of management and tasking
+Discord booru bot with a side of management and tasking.

 Credits:
 Rapptz/discord.py